DHBW2go/dhbw2go-documents/Writerside/topics/Software-Requirements-Specification.md

 (n/a)

 #### 3.9.3 Software Interfaces
-The native app will be available on iOS and Android Plattforms.
+The native app will be available on iOS and Android Platforms.

 #### 3.9.4 Communication Interfaces
 tbd